keymetrics/doc-pm2/en/runtime/guide/ecosystem-file.md

 When deploying on multiple servers or when using multiple CLI arguments, an alternative to the command line becomes more conveninent for starting your apps.

-The purpose of the ecosystem file is to gather options and environment variables of all your applications.
+The purpose of the ecosystem file is to gather all options and environment variables for all your applications.

 ## Generate a template